bkoper/tizen-webapp-boilerplate/readme.md

 ## Intro
 As simple as possible boilerplate app for tizen web project (wearable or mobile).
-Can be used for a starting point for react based apps.

 ## Preconditions
 1. Install [TizenStudio](https://developer.tizen.org/development/tizen-studio/download)